TheDahoom/Sveltekit-seo/README.md

   import Seo from 'sk-seo';
 </script>
 ```
-Then place this code anywhere in your svelte file
+Then place this code anywhere in your svelte file (preferably in your `+layout.svelte`)
 ```svelte
 <Seo
   title="Contact"